-In offshore company, the term “offshore” implies that a business entity is registered in a jurisdiction that differs from the place of its primary operations or ownership.
+The term “offshore” implies that a business entity is registered in a jurisdiction that differs from the place of its primary operations or ownership.
 Offshore companies are often used as a tool for international tax planning and wealth management, giving business owners more flexibility in their commercial operations.
 These companies can conduct business activities in any country, but they cannot engage in businesses in the country of their incorporation.
 Another advantage of this type of companies is that they can provide asset protection by separating the owner’s assets from the company’s liabilities.

-An offshore company in Mauritius is a legal entity established outside of the owner’s country of residence, typically for its financial benefits and flexibility.
+An offshore corporate structure in Mauritius is a legal entity established outside of the owner’s country of residence, typically for its financial benefits and flexibility.
 There are two primary types of companies in Mauritius: Global Business Companies (GBC) and Authorised Companies (AC).
 Offshore companies in Mauritius offer several advantages including a favourable tax environment, asset protection, and access to a stable and credible business jurisdiction.
 As an International Financial Centre, Mauritius provides a robust regulatory framework for offshore business and is overseen by the Mauritius Revenue Authority (the tax authority) and the Financial Services Commission (FSC).

-A favourable tax regime
+A favourable tax regime for offshore company formation

 The tax regime is a distinctive feature of the Mauritius offshore financial center, which offers several tax incentives designed to encourage foreign investment and promote the country as a hub for international business.

 While the rate is unique (15%) on individual tax as well as corporate tax, there is no Withholding Tax on dividends, no Capital Gains Tax and no capital duty on issued capital.
 The country respects all international standards in terms of compliance (with strict Know Your Client and AML regulations), and institutions respect the confidentiality of the Mauritius company’s information and allows free repatriation of profits and capital.